 Where, having regard to any information obtained, it is decided (by the Agency Decision Maker) that the applicant is not suitable to become a foster carer, the applicant must be notified in writing with reasons.
 This notification may be given whether or not all of this information has been obtained.
 Such a notification may not be given more than 10 working days after all the information has been obtained.
 The applicant has no right to make representations about the decision or to have their case reviewed under the Independent Review Mechanism.
 However, the applicant must be informed that they can complain via the fostering service's complaints process if they are unhappy with the way in which their case has been handled.
 The complaints process should address whether or not the applicant's case has been handled in a reasonable way, rather than the question of the applicant's suitability to foster.

-Note that Stages One and Two of the assessment process can be carried out concurrently, but the Stage One information must be sought as soon as possible and the decision about whether an applicant has successfully completed Stage One must be made within 10 working days of all the information required in that Stage being received.
+Note that Stages 1 and 2 of the assessment process can be carried out concurrently, but the Stage 1 information must be sought as soon as possible, and the decision about whether an applicant has successfully completed Stage 1 must be made within 10 working days of all the information required in that Stage being received.